How Are We Helping Customers Get More Value for Their Care?

 At BCBSNC, we’re working towards a health care system that prioritizes value of care over volume of care.
-To date, about 40 percent of claims paid by BCBSNC are through programs that pay for value and quality.
+At the end of 2016, 82 percent of the total we paid hospitals went to those with quality-based contracts.

 For example, we establish agreements with doctors and hospitals that reward value-based care.
 This means paying them based on increased patient satisfaction and improved patient health, rather than for the number of tests, appointments or services they provide.

 Another way we join forces with doctors and hospitals to reduce costs and improve care is through bundled, or flat-fee, payment agreements.
 These agreements are designed to pay providers a pre-determined fee for complex procedures and provide patients with better results.